cfryerdev/microfrontends-react-js-typescript/readme.md

 Now you may visit `http://localhost:3000` in a browser.

+## What is this shared directory?

+This is where we store functionality, modules, components, etc... that are shared across remotes.
+If it doesnt need to be shared, keep it within the remote.

 ## Adding a new remote
 If you need to add a new remote, its quite easy.